Welcome to ElevatorKeys.com!

 ElevatorKeys.com is proud to offer the most extensive and well-researched elevator fire service key set available on the market, now updated for 2016.
 Our key sets provide a level of comprehensiveness, quality, reliability, and overall value that our comp..

 Our most comprehensive key set!
 The flex-shaft version of our universal elevator hoistway door key set is newly updated and now includes 10 door keys for the most popular brands of elevators and elevator fixtures, plus a canvas carrying pouch.
 This set in..

-Universal elevator emergency replacement key for GAL MO type interlock.
-Includes a "T" handle and a collar with a set screw, allowing this key to be set to a specific depth, making this the perfect choice for building owners.
-Compare with GAL part number ..
+Elevator emergency replacement key for GAL MO type interlock, with single "flapper" drop.
+Includes a "T" handle and a collar with a set screw, allowing this key to be set to a specific insertion depth, making this the perfect choice for building owners.
+T..